jagregory/abrash-zen-of-asm/src/chapter-14.md

 ## Forward References Can Waste Time and Space

 Many 8088 instructions offer special compressed forms.
-For example, `jmp`, which is normally 3 bytes long, can use the 2-byte `jmp short` form when the target in within the range of a 1-byte displacement, as we found in Chapter 12.
-The word-sized forms of the arithmetic instructions — `cmp`, `add`, `and`, and the like — have similarly shortened forms when used with immediate operands that can fit within a signed byte; such operands are stored in a byte rather than a word and are automatically sign-extended before being used.
+For example, `jmp`{.nasm}, which is normally 3 bytes long, can use the 2-byte `jmp short`{.nasm} form when the target in within the range of a 1-byte displacement, as we found in Chapter 12.
+The word-sized forms of the arithmetic instructions — `cmp`{.nasm}, `add`{.nasm}, `and`{.nasm}, and the like — have similarly shortened forms when used with immediate operands that can fit within a signed byte; such operands are stored in a byte rather than a word and are automatically sign-extended before being used.

-As yet another example, any instruction that uses a *mod-reg-rm* byte and has a displacement field — `Index` in `mov al,[bx+Index]`, for example — is a byte shorter if the displacement fits within a signed byte.
-In fact, if `Index` is 0 in `mov al,[bx+Index]`, the displacement field can be done away with entirely, saving 2 bytes.
+As yet another example, any instruction that uses a *mod-reg-rm* byte and has a displacement field — `Index`{.nasm} in `mov al,[bx+Index]`{.nasm}, for example — is a byte shorter if the displacement fits within a signed byte.
+In fact, if `Index`{.nasm} is 0 in `mov al,[bx+Index]`{.nasm}, the displacement field can be done away with entirely, saving 2 bytes.
 (The potential waste of 2 bytes also applies when SI or DI is used with a displacement, but not when BP is used; the organization of the *mod-reg-rm* byte requires that BP-based addressing have at least a 1-byte displacement, so only 1 byte at most can be wasted.)

 Obviously, we'd like the assembler to use the shortest possible forms of compressible instructions such as those mentioned above, and the assembler does just that *when it knows enough to do so* — which is not always the case.

 Consider this.
-If the assembler comes to a `jmp` instruction, a great deal depends on whether the jump goes backward or forward.
+If the assembler comes to a `jmp`{.nasm} instruction, a great deal depends on whether the jump goes backward or forward.
 If it's a backward jump, the target label is already defined, and the assembler knows exactly how far away the jump destination is.
 If a backward destination is within the range of a 1-byte displacement, a short jump is generated; otherwise, a normal jump with a 2-byte displacement is generated.
 Either way, you can rest assured that the assembler has assembled the shortest possible jump.

 Not so with a forward jump.
 In this case, the target label hasn't been reached yet, so the assembler hasn't the faintest idea of how far away it is.
 Either type of jump *might* be appropriate, but the assembler won't know until the target label is reached in the course of assembly.
 The assembler can't wait until then to decide how big to make the jump, though.
 The jump size *must* be set before assembly can continue past the jump instruction; otherwise, the assembler wouldn't know where to place the next instruction.

 Faced with such a dilemma, the assembler takes the only possible way out: it reserves space for the larger possibility, a normal jump.
-Later, when the target label becomes defined, the jump is assembled as a short jump if possible, but the damage has already been done; since 3 bytes were originally reserved for the jump, 3 bytes must be used, and a `nop` is stuffed in after the short jump.
+Later, when the target label becomes defined, the jump is assembled as a short jump if possible, but the damage has already been done; since 3 bytes were originally reserved for the jump, 3 bytes must be used, and a `nop`{.nasm} is stuffed in after the short jump.
 That is, a jump to the very next instruction, as in:

 ```nasm
     jmp   NearLabel